WeFacelook/Wefacelook/README.md

 ### WeFacelook Social Blockchain Platform

-The Facelook social blockchain platform is an open-source platform based on the Ethereum blockchain.
+The WeFacelook social blockchain platform is an open-source platform based on the Ethereum blockchain.
 Users can use the platform to upload images of their outfits to a virtual closet and categorize them appropriately, with transactions stored on a blockchain.
 The platform offers the following features:

 - Ability to create and share content (photos and videos) related to outfits and fashion trends, with the ability to comment or appreciate other users’ outfits.
 - User interaction system, through which users can follow other users and receive notifications about new outfits published, with interactions stored on a blockchain.